The GOP is shying away from town halls. This Missouri congressman is doing 15 of them

 For his part, Alford said he's staying out of the redistricting fight.

 But his constituents on all sides are concerned.
-Republicans don't want to see the stronghold diminished and Democrats don't want to risk losing the few Democratic seats they have.
+Republicans don't want to see their stronghold diminished and Democrats don't want to risk losing the few Democratic seats they have.

 "Since Missouri already has such a limited number of blue districts, the fact that they want to turn those few into additional red districts is just unfair," Darwina Stewart told NPR in Bolivar.